Key takeaways

 Coaching in VR-based management training delivers results

-To learn more about how you can build other soft skills with VR, download our ebook, Building soft skills in the workplace with Immersive Learning.
+To learn more about soft skills you can build with VR, download our free ebook: Building soft skills in the workplace with immersive learning.